Aconcagua Polish Glacier Direct with Traverse

 Overview | Full itinerary | Cost Includes

-We approach the Polish Glacier via the Ameghino – Upper Guanacos Valley and traverse the mountain.
+We approach the Polish Glacier via the Ameghino – Upper Guanacos Valley and then traverse the mountain descending via the Normal Route.
 If you are signing up for the Polish Glacier Route you need to have previous high altitude experience, and be very familiar with the use of ice axe, crampons, and belaying techniques.
-We are specialized in the Polish Glacier Route, having successfully guided it many times.
+Over the years, we have specialized in the Polish Glacier Route, and have guided it successfully many times.

 Overview